CleasbyCode/jpws/README.md

   ***$ jpws -alt cover_image.jpg script.ps1***

 The two modes place the final ***"#>"*** in different positions within the last 10 bytes before ***EOI***.
-Some images that fail with one tail layout work with the other.
+Some images that fail with one tail layout will work with the other.

 If both fail, the practical options are: